-If an OWF individual leaves the OWF program prior to the actual imposition of the sanction or disqualification, the sanction or disqualification will not be held in abeyance.
+When an OWF individual leaves the OWF program prior to the actual imposition of the sanction or disqualification, the sanction or disqualification will not be held in abeyance.

-(a) If the sanction or disqualification is still in effect at the end of one year, the county agency shall review the case to determine if the sanction or disqualification continues to be appropriate.
+(a) When the sanction or disqualification is still in effect at the end of one year, the county agency shall review the case to determine if the sanction or disqualification continues to be appropriate.
 Sanctions or disqualifications extended beyond one year must be reviewed at least annually but may be ended by the county agency at any time.

 The assistance group member who failed or refused a provision of the self sufficiency contract must: